brucezztong/ZZTong-Prefabs/README.txt

 surrounded by Farms, but Cities are surrounded by Houses.
 If you don't like that, then change the rwgmixer.xml file in this modlet.

+TERAGON:

+Support for Teragon is new.
+You should refer to notes and configuration files found in the Teragon folder within this modlet.

 NITROGEN AND KINGGEN:

 Nitrogen and KingGen are no longer supported because they do not support